AllenInstitute/Consensus_SpinalCord/README.md

 To facilitate collaborative annotation with members of the spinal cord community we are using the Cell Annotation Platform ([CAP](https://celltype.info/)) to put our work into the hands of spinal cord researchers to provide feedback, thoughts and expert information about the consensus nomeclature system being proposed.

-The main [Cell Annotation Platform project](https://celltype.info/project/598) requires an invite to access.
-If you are interested please reach out to either Nelson Johansen (nelson.johansen@alleninstitute.org) or Trygve Bakken (trygveb@alleninstitute.org).

 We have provided the Consensus Cross-species Taxonomy as an integrated object containing nuclei/cells from Human, Macaque and Mouse as a complete Atlas and various sib-groupings of taxonomic terms to provide a higher-resolution view of each Class of cell types.

 * [Cross-species Spinal Cord Atlas](https://celltype.info/project/598/dataset/1364)